Sahle Tsegazeab (Wedi Itay)

 Freelance:

-Sahle Tsegazeab, also known as Wedi Itay, a civil servant and freelance journalist, was among about 11 journalists arrested in September 2001 following a government crackdown on the independent press in Eritrea.
-Like most of those arrested, Sahle’s whereabouts, health, and legal status remain unknown as the Eritrean government repeatedly has failed to provide credible answers to questions about imprisoned journalists or to allow visits from family or lawyers.
-CPJ has been unable to confirm reports that Sahle died in custody and retains his name on the prison census to hold the government accountable for his fate
+Like most of those arrested, Sahle’s whereabouts, health, and legal status remain unknown as the Eritrean government has repeatedly failed to provide credible answers to questions about imprisoned journalists or to allow visits from family or lawyers.
+CPJ has been unable to confirm reports that Sahle died in custody and retains his name on the prison census to hold the government accountable for his fate.

-Sahle began writing for Zemen after Haddas Ertra started censoring his pieces on “Eritrea’s deferred national dreams,” Abraham Zere, the then-executive director of the free speech organization PEN Eritrea, told CPJ in 2018.
+Sahle began writing for Zemen after Haddas Ertra started censoring his pieces on “Eritrea’s deferred national dreams,” Abraham Zere, the then-executive director of the international free speech organization PEN Eritrea, told CPJ in 2018.
 Abraham said Sahle’s critical articles were widely read during the period of heightened political tension.

 Daniel Mekonnen, head of the Eritrean Law Society in exile, wrote in a 2004 article for the Eritrea Human Rights Electronic Archive website, which documents abuses against Eritreans, that he was also part of the cohort of students slated to travel to South Africa.
 Daniel, a former judge in Eritrea, said he last saw Sahle in the Eritrean capital, Asmara, in late October and only realized that his friend had disappeared when he failed to join the departing group at the airport on November 1.
 Daniel described Sahle as a “strong proponent of good governance” who paid a price for his writing.

-Over the years, Eritrean officials have offered vague and inconsistent explanations for the arrests–accusing journalists of involvement in anti-state conspiracies in connection with foreign intelligence, skirting military service, and violating press regulations.
+Over the years, Eritrean officials have offered vague and inconsistent explanations for the arrests — accusing journalists of involvement in anti-state conspiracies in connection with foreign intelligence, skirting military service, and violating press regulations.
 Officials, at times, even denied that the journalists existed.